trifectatechfoundation/teach-rs/slides/A3-traits-generics.md

 layout: default
 ---
 # Bounds on generic code
+&nbsp;

-We need to provide information to compiler:
+We need to provide information to the compiler:
 - Tell Rust what `T` can do
 - Tell Rust what `T` is accepted
 - Tell Rust how `T` implements functionality